Tuesday, 23 September 2014

 and

-This just means that we have to add Xn-1 to recover our original calculation.
-Notice that, in this case, when we translate the index, we divide and multiply by two an equal number of times, what then makes us recover our X * Y.
+This just means that we have to add Xn-1 to recover our original calculation (notice that, when we translate the index, we divide and multiply by two an equal number of times).

 When our right result is 1, all we have to do is then adding up all Xs, which are then going to appear only on the lines where we do not have an even number to the right.